A person standing next to a green wall.

 Questions to ask your accountant

 If you have deferred tax assets and liabilities, there’s a good chance that lenders, investors, or potential buyers will want to know about them.
-Before you meet with essential stakeholders about financial matters, ask your CPA these types of questions:
+Before you meet with essential stakeholders about financial matters, ask your accountant these questions:

 • Of the netted figure on the balance sheet, what is the breakdown between deferred tax assets and deferred tax liabilities?